The Anarchist's Design Book

 There are historic furniture forms out there that have been around for almost 1,000 years that don’t get written about much.
 They are simple to make.
 They have clean lines.
 And they can be shockingly modern.

 This book explores 11 of these forms – a bed, dining tables, chairs, chests, desks, shelving – and offers a deep exploration into the two construction techniques used to make these pieces that have been forgotten, neglected or rejected.

 You can build an entire houseful of furniture using these two methods – what we call “staked” and ”boarded” furniture.
 They are shockingly simple for the beginner.
 They don’t require a lot of tools.
 And they produce objects that have endured centuries of hard use.

 But this isn’t really a book of plans.
 “The Anarchist’s Design Book” shows you the overarching patterns behind these 11 pieces.
 It gives you the road map for designing your own pieces.
 (Which is what we did before we had plans.)

 “The Anarchist’s Design Book” has 456 pages that are sewn for long-term durability.
 The book is 8" x 10", casebound and sheathed in thick hardback boards that are covered in cotton cloth.
-We’ve also painted the edges of all the pages with a black paint to protect them from moisture and damage – a detail common on early books.

 Like all Lost Art Press books, “The Anarchist’s Design Book” is produced and printed entirely in the United States.